jat255/strava-to-fittrackee/README.md

   - An installation of [FitTrackee](https://github.com/SamR1/FitTrackee/)
   - An OAuth2 application configured for FitTrackee (go to the "Apps" section of your FitTrackee account to configure this)
-      - The app needs access to the `workouts:read` and `workouts:write` scopes
+      - The app needs access to the `workouts:read`, `workouts:write`, and `profile:read` scopes (the last one so we can get the user's timezone for activities without GPS data)
       - You'll need to use the "Id" and "Secret" (only showed at creation time) to configure this script, so make sure to write them down
       - When you create your app, the Application URL and Redirect URL can be pretty